masnugro/Junos/README.md

-Lab for multiple WAN technology using Juniper router.
+## Lab for multiple WAN technologies using Juniper router.